 How is the goal helping the team and the organization?

 All goals cannot be tied to team goals and the organization, that is true.
-However, when setting a goal for an employee, it is important to remember that as much as possible, a goal should contribute towards the overall team and organization goals.
+However, when setting a goal for an employee, it is important to remember that as much as possible, a goal should contribute to the overall team and organization goals.
 If a goal is not directly contributing to a team or the organization’s success, it should at least account for an employee’s personal development.
 If the goal is not even helping the employee improve professionally, then the goal shouldn’t exist in the first place.

 Is the goal static or can it be modified in the long run?